Sinkhorn Distributionally Robust Optimization: Proofs of Technical Results in Section

 The integrability condition for the dominated convergence theorem is satisfied, which implies

-where the first equality follows from the change-of-variable technique with $\beta=1/\lambda$, the second equality follows from the L’Hospital rule the third and the last equality follows from the dominated convergence theorem.
-As a consequence, as long as $\orho>0$, we have
+where the first equality follows from the change-of-variable technique with $\beta=1/\lambda$, the second equality follows from the definition of derivative, the third and the last equality follows from the dominated convergence theorem.
+As a consequence, as long as $\orho>0$, we have $\lim_{\lambda\to\infty}v(\lambda)=\infty.$ We can take $\lambda$ satisfying Condition~\ref{Assumption:light:tailed:f} and then $v(\lambda)<\infty$.
+This, toegther with the fact that $v(\cdot)$ is continuous, guarantees the existence of the dual minimizer.
+Hence $\lambda^*<\infty$, which implies that either $\lambda^*=0$ or $\lambda^*$ satisfies Condition~\ref{Assumption:light:tailed:f}. \QED\endproof